RTEMS/rtems-docs/c_user/barrier_manager.rst

 return immediately.

-When the task does wait to acquire the barrier, then it is placed in the barrier’s task wait queue in FIFO order.
+When the task does wait to acquire the barrier, then it is placed in the barrier's task wait queue in FIFO order.
 All tasks waiting on a barrier are returned an error code when the barrier is deleted.